isomerpages/mddi-corp/media-centre/press-releases/_posts/2025-01-24-post-MDDI Directs IMDA to Block Access to East Asia Forum for noncompliance with CD under POFMA.md

 </p>
 <ol data-tight="true" class="tight">
 <li>
-<p>The Minister for Digital Development and Information has today, directed
+<p>The East Asia Forum has failed to comply with the Correction Direction
-the Infocomm Media Development Authority (IMDA) to issue Access Blocking Orders in response to East Asia Forum’s non-compliance with the Correction Direction issued on 22 January 2025 for falsehoods in its article “Singapore’s new prime minister entangled in old politics” (“<strong>the article</strong>”).
+issued on 22 January 2025 to point out falsehoods in its article “Singapore’s new prime minister entangled in old politics” (“<strong>the article</strong>”).
-The Access Blocking Orders require internet access service providers to disable access for end-users in Singapore to East Asia Forum’s website, where the falsehoods are communicated.</p>
+Consequently, the Minister for Digital Development and Information has directed the Infocomm Media Development Authority (IMDA) to issue Access Blocking Orders to require internet access service providers to disable access for end-users in Singapore to East Asia Forum’s website, where the falsehoods are communicated.</p>
 <p></p>
 </li>
 <li>
 <p>The Correction Direction issued to East Asia Forum on 22 January 2025
-had required the facts to be juxtaposed against the falsehoods, enabling end-users in Singapore to read both versions and make their own judgements.
+had required the facts to be displayed along with the falsehoods, enabling end-users in Singapore to read both versions and make their own judgements.
-Despite multiple reminders sent to East Asia Forum to comply with the Correction Direction, East Asia Forum has not complied.
+Despite three reminders sent to East Asia Forum to comply with the Correction Direction, East Asia Forum has not complied (See Annex for details).
 Should East Asia Forum subsequently comply with the full requirements of the Correction Direction, the Minister will cancel the Access Blocking Orders.</p>
 <p></p>
 </li>
 <li>